Shades of Gray in the Abortion Debate

 Why didn’t I choose to abort or adopt out?

-At least there was something to live for
+A baby was something to live for

 A month later—after my family could no longer protect me—was the first time I was scared he would hurt me.
 He towered over me, screaming about something insignificant until I shook.
 It started as intimidation, then lies, manipulation, and isolation from friends and family.
 The further along I was in my pregnancy, the more alone I became.
 Still, I was looking forward to having my beautiful little girl.